 Even if you’re the most efficient bathroom user in the world though, the chances are you’re going to be spending a whole lot of time in your bathroom.
 According to a study conducted in the UK, the average person spends 1.5 years in the bathroom over the course of their lifetime!

 1.5 years!
 That’s definitely not the kind of time you want to be spending in the cold, harsh environs of the average bathroom.
-Here are some top tips to transform your bathroom into a comfortable utopia that you may never actually want to leave!
+Here are some top tips to transform and make your bathroom more comfortable – to the point of utopia that you may never actually want to leave!

 Colour has a big effect on our mood and can serve to either calm or agitate.
 Have a guess which emotion you want to be invoking in your bathroom…